NormanBrumm/GameDesign/README.md

 #### Works with almost any player sprite:
    * LepRecons - a leprechaun in tactical gear? carrying a gun. maybe make them the 'snipers' that so many games have in them? (aka, somthing off in the distance sending a red beam your way and if you trigger it then somthing is shot at you)

+Josh's reorginizing

+### Team Members
+  * Joshua Garr: Background Art, Animations
+  * Norman Brumm: Animations, Player and Enemy Art
+### Game Outline
+  * Game Name: Unicorns Must Die!!!
+  * Environment: Mario type world but with fairy themes added on.
+  * Protaganist: A Kitty
+  * Enemies: Unicorns and the obsticles made by them (possibly made by poop and rainbows).
+  * Game Mechanics: jumping animations, attacking animations, Fairy Power Ups
+  * Number of Players: 1
+### Game Overview
+  * Basically we have the player control a Kitty Cat.
+The Cat's goal is to avoid the obstacles made by the Unicorn overlords and defeat the Unicorns until you reach the end of the level.
+At the end of the level their will be a ultimate boss Unicorn that the cat must defeat in order to clear the level.
+Through out the level there will be fairy power ups that gives the player some kind of ability to the Kitty Cat.